 One of the graces of this coastal carnival is that its festivities are extended, and where in most cities the big days (and nights) are celebrated on the weekend, in Sitges the big celebration comes just two days before Ash Wednesday, as if the Sitgetans were looking to squeeze the last hours before the end of the disbauxa.

-In this article we have explained everything you need to know about the Sitges Carnival: its schedules, its main activities and its most important rúas, so that you don’t miss out on any of the fun.
+In this article we’ve explained everything you need to know about the Sitges Carnival: its schedules, its main activities and its most important rúas, so that you don’t miss out on any of the fun.

 Butifarra d’ou, coca de llardons, cod… Gastronomy and typical dishes to eat during Carnival in Catalonia.